shader-slang/slang/docs/user-guide/a2-01-spirv-target-specific.md

 | SPIR-V |   Yes           |     Yes         |    Yes (SPV1.5+ext)   | Yes (SPV1.5+ext) | Yes (SPV1.5+ext) |

-ConstantBuffer, (RW/RasterizerOrdered)StructuredBuffer, (RW/RasterizerOrdered)ByteAddressBuffer
+ConstantBuffer, StructuredBuffer and ByteAddressBuffer
 -----------------------------------------------------------------------------------------------

 Each member in a `ConstantBuffer` will be emitted as `uniform` parameter in a uniform block.
-StructuredBuffer and ByteAddressBuffer are translated to a shader storage buffer with `readonly` layout.
+StructuredBuffer and ByteAddressBuffer are translated to a shader storage buffer with `readonly` access.
-RWStructuredBuffer and RWByteAddressBuffer are translated to a shader storage buffer with `read-write` layout.
+RWStructuredBuffer and RWByteAddressBuffer are translated to a shader storage buffer with `read-write` access.
 RasterizerOrderedStructuredBuffer and RasterizerOrderedByteAddressBuffer will use an extension, `SPV_EXT_fragment_shader_interlock`.

-If you need to apply a different buffer layout for indivisual StructuredBuffer, you can specify the layout as a second generic argument to StructuredBuffer.
-E.g., StructuredBuffer<T, Std140Layout>, StructuredBuffer<T, Std430Layout> or StructuredBuffer<T, ScalarLayout>.
+If you need to apply a different buffer layout for indivisual `ConstantBuffer` or `StructuredBuffer`, you can specify the layout as a second generic argument.
+E.g., `ConstantBuffer<T, Std430DataLayout>`, `StructuredBuffer<T, Std140DataLayout>`, `StructuredBuffer<T, Std430DataLayout>` or `StructuredBuffer<T, ScalarDataLayout>`.

-Note that there are compiler options, "-fvk-use-scalar-layout" and "-force-glsl-scalar-layout".
+Note that there are compiler options, "-fvk-use-scalar-layout" / "-force-glsl-scalar-layout" and "-fvk-use-dx-layout".
 These options do the same but they are applied globally.